yabellini/docs.carpentries.org/topic_folders/governance/committee-policy.md

-This policy defines the process for making and approving committee proposals, and operational processes and the lines of communication to and from committees to ensure transparency, accountability and sustainability of the committee's activities.
+This policy defines the process for making and approving committee proposals, and operational processes and the lines of communication to and from committees to ensure transparency, accountability and sustainability of committees' activities.

 #### Committee Proposal
 A committee proposal should: